 Shoes, depending on how supportive they are, limit the dynamic range of movement available to us and ultimately mess with our ability to function optimally.

-So if you hear anyone tell you never go barefoot again I hope you will disregard the advice and take off your shoes and go for a long barefoot walk.
+So if you hear anyone tell you never go barefoot again I hope you will disregard the advice and take off your shoes and at least walk around your house barefoot.